 Do you plan on using transaction log backed SOW topics?

-These features can approximate a randomized I/O workload and can benefit from SSD devices.
+The features above can approximate a randomized I/O workload and can benefit from SSD devices.

 Will you be publishing bursts of events or messages at more than 100MB/s?